roxblnfk/happy-wife-happy-life/README.md

 **Lessons Learned**: Some battles with Symfony packages lasted longer than expected.
 Active Record and Spiral Prototype saved the day when time was running out and technical debt was piling up like dirty dishes.

 **Warning**: This project demonstrates that even engineers need survival guides for relationships.
 Use responsibly.

-## Usage

-After setup, the main dashboard provides access to all features through an intuitive interface built with HTMX and PHP backend.